 Ideally we would have enough time throughout the rehearsal process to play games and activities that strengthen the theater experience and gives the kids a break from only working on the show.

 Please email us for a general budget or request a proposal for your school. (firstname.lastname@example.org)

 We also offer shorter theater fun after school classes where we simply play games and activities.
 These classes are tuition based and can be conducted in a classroom with some open floor space.
 These classes are a great space for all kinds of kids: for shy kids to simply get a taste of theater and for little showbizzers to strut their stuff.
 A ow-key performance without the use of costumes or set pieces will be held at the end of each session for parents.

 Young kids grades kindergarten – 2nd grade will meet for approximately an hour and play lots of silly games.
 It’s a place to play and speak up.

 Kids 3rd – 5th grade can meet for 1 – 1.5 hours playing games with plenty of silliness, but with more depth and understanding of the purpose of the games.
 Kids will break off more often into smaller groups to create their own stories and may occasionally work on scenes.

 Middle school kids can meet for 1.5 – 2 hours working through theater exercises and concentrating more on acting technique, creating their own stories and two person scenes.
 Kids are encouraged to step out of their comfort zones through improvisational games and opportunities for self-expression.
+Middle school kids will keep drama journals and follow more of a set curriculum.
 Even with this age group, though, silliness ensues.

 Please email for a sample curriculum. (email@example.com)